RiddhiGope2002/A-chrome-extension/README.md

 # A-chrome-extension

-With this chrome extension we can scan a color in any webpage and the color code of the color will be copied to our clip-board
+Development and deployment of chrome extension that helps to identify color codes of elements on the webpage

+It also copies the color code in the clipboard

+It is a basic javascript code to help understand different funtionality offered by the modern ES6

+# Prerequisites

+Fairly good amount of knowledge in javascripting

+Basic HTML ans CSS skills